- 4 days of ski touring in remote wilderness area

 If you wish, you are of course welcome to assist the dogs by pulling one of the pulks yourself for a while - a great way to feel even more like a real wilderness adventurer!

 NB: For this experience, skiing begins in the morning of Day 1 ending in the late afternoon of Day 4.
-It is necessary to arrive the day before to overnight locally and participate in introductory meeting in the afternoon.
+It is necessary to arrive the day before to overnight locally and participate in introductory meeting in the evening.

 NB: For this tour it is necessary to arrive in Alta the day before to overnight locally (not included).
 For accommodation before/after the tour, very comfortable camping domes are available at the ski touring centre and this is a very convenient option, especially before the tour.
 We are happy to suggest other options for accommodation in town.